Office: (972) 883-2178 Fax: (972) 883-2349 chung@utdallas.edu

 -Zen and the art of motorcycle maintenance-

-Professional Events and Organizations
+Some Professional Events

 RE’09

-Workshop of Quality Management of Service (QuaSM-08)
+Workshop on Quality Management of Service (QuaSM-08)

 WOMP08